 obese and overweight children often worry about how they can safely transport their children in car seats.
 Appropriate restraint use for tall and/or heavy children can be a challenge.
-The American Academy of Pediatrics (AAP) encourages car seat manufacturers to continue developing seats that fit children to higher weights and heights and supports regulatory changes necessary to achieve this goal.
+To meet the needs of larger children, car seat manufacturers have developed many seats that fit children to higher weights and heights, including

-For parents who must decide how to safely transport a large child today, the AAP offers the following reminders and suggestions:
+For parents who are unsure how to safely transport a large child, the AAP offers the following reminders and suggestions:

-- The "best" car seat is the one that fits your child, that fits your vehicle, and that you will use correctly for every trip.
+The "best" car seat is the one that fits your child, that fits your vehicle, and that you will use correctly for every trip.
 If you need help finding a car seat that fits your larger child, a Child Passenger Safety Technician may be able to help.
-You can find a Technician near you by visiting www.seatcheck.org or calling the toll-free 1-866-SEATCHECK (1-866-732-8243).
+You can find a Technician near you by visiting http://cert.safekids.org (Click on “Find a Tech”) or calling the toll-free 1-877-366-8154.

 Car safety seat manufacturers increasingly are making car seats that fit larger children.

 Click here for a list of available car seats.
 These include:

 Convertible seats with rear-facing weight limits up to 40 to 50 pounds

 Forward-facing seats with harnesses (convertible seats, combination seats, or forward-facing only seats) with an upper weight limit of 50 to 90 pounds